cascode-labs/softworks/docs/source/development/index.rst

 #.
 Setup development environment using the dev.yml file in envs/
 #.
 Open a project using the sp command with the -p option to specify the development
    environment.
-#. | For SKILL code development, the SKILL IDE can be opened from within Virtuoso.
+#.
+For SKILL code development, the SKILL IDE can be opened from within Virtuoso.
-   | For general development it is recommended that Softworks be attached to the User's IDS PyCharm project.

 Note that Updates to the SKILL code can be reloaded directly from the SKILL IDE.
 However updates to the to any of the data.reg will require the Softworks Conda package to be rebuilt and the